aditya19970411/Backend-Task/README.md

   https://www.postgresql.org/download/

-Change API and database configuration in api/queries.js.
+Change database configuration in queries.js.

 Then run these commands: